DanStemGenomics/danstemgenomics.github.io/README.md

 ### Service: Direct sequencing

 If you are already familiar with our direct sequencing process (i.e. we have discussed it together in a meeting and given you all information so that you can use it), you can use the [Direct Sequencing Service](/directsequencing/).
+The submission form is [here](https://docs.google.com/forms/d/e/1FAIpQLSeSqTGVYCL0nbWNZZjvitcQ5drs0SUI86V3coCqVx7pSmD0FA/viewform).

 ### Help on Computing